jischr/taraforboulder/content/en/endorsements/content/Quotes.md

 Jean Friedberg
 > I admire Tara's ability to explore all sides of an issue in depth -- and to explain her reasoning -- before casting a vote.
+>
+> Tara is one of those people who defies categorization.
+She combines a love of community with a pragmatism born of observation and experience.
+I join those who look forward to Tara's continuing leadership as a member of the Boulder City Council.

 <br>